26 Pressure groups

 How do pressure groups work?

-• Organised groups represent interests in a more sophisticated way through institutions, such as businesses, educational institutions and non-government organisations.
+- Organised groups represent interests in a more sophisticated way through institutions, such as businesses, educational institutions and non-government organisations.

 Structures and roles of pressure groups

-• Representation has a number of meanings in political science, but in this chapter it refers to participation in the polity.
+Representation has a number of meanings in political science, but in this chapter it refers to participation in the polity.
 Pressure groups represent both constituencies and issues, mostly at the same time.
 While representing issues is relatively straightforward, representing constituencies is more fraught.
 Some constituencies expect representatives to convey the demands of the majority – commonly called the ‘delegate’ model of representation.
 Other constituencies expect representatives to gather relevant research and information, weigh up the issues and use their own judgement to seek the best outcomes for those represented – the ‘advocate’ model of representation.
 Of these two models, the latter provides representatives with greater freedom of action.

-• Scrutiny provides an ‘audit’ role: conducting research where necessary, ensuring politicians and bureaucrats are aware of information and arguments, making sure information used by policy makers or in the media is correct, and checking correct procedures are followed.
-If necessary, it means taking matters to court for judicial review.[30]
+Scrutiny provides an ‘audit’ role: conducting research where necessary, ensuring politicians and bureaucrats are aware of information and arguments, making sure information used by policy makers or in the media is correct, and checking correct procedures are followed.
+If necessary, it means taking matters to court for judicial review.[28]

 Strategies used to influence policy makers

-• Agenda-setting through lobbying activities, media work, or direct communications with the public.
+- Agenda-setting through lobbying activities, media work, or direct communications with the public.

 Together, interest groups and issue movements challenge the integrating, opinion forming and agenda setting capacities of the major political parties.
 They do this by advancing and defending a widened and more differentiated political agenda.[29]

-Participation and involvement within policy-making institutions
+Participation and involvement in policymaking

 Placing an issue on the policy agenda, lobbying and developing policy is a time-consuming process of ‘continuous contestation’.
-It often involves participation from a number of pressure groups to reach policy decisions.[38]
-Negotiation is important in policy making, as is ongoing interaction within the policy cycle.[39]
-Ideally, the policy process engages local communities and an array of voluntary groups, but for decades governments have preferred to deal with one ‘umbrella’ group, rather than a number of smaller organisations.[40]
+It often involves participation from a number of pressure groups to reach policy decisions.
+[36] Negotiation is important in policymaking, as is ongoing interaction within the policy cycle.[37]
+Ideally, the policy process engages local communities and an array of voluntary groups, but for decades governments have preferred to deal with one ‘umbrella’ group, rather than a number of smaller organisations.[38]

-Although some political lobbying is secretive,[41] most pressure group attempts to intervene in the polity are part of broad public consultation on the public record.
-Pressure groups are useful to governments, offering representation, lending authority, and providing knowledge – often gathered through close involvement with the subject at hand.[42]
-This can assist policy bureaucrats to gather invaluable information and arguments about a particular policy before a decision is made, and is useful for policy specialists providing briefing or advice.[43]
-Governments use this expertise and the advice of pressure groups in policy development,[44] so engagement yields mutual benefits.
-It can broaden the government’s support by demonstrating stakeholder participation.
-Pressure groups achieve attention and credibility from the wider community, and leverage to pursue their own policy priorities if the opportunity arises.
+Although some political lobbying is secretive,[39] most pressure group attempts to intervene in the polity are part of broad public consultation on the public record.
+Pressure groups are useful to governments, offering representation, lending authority, and providing knowledge – often gathered through close involvement with the subject at hand.[40]
+This can assist policy bureaucrats to gather invaluable information and arguments about a particular policy before a decision is made, and is useful for policy specialists providing briefing or advice.[41]
+Governments use this expertise and the advice of pressure groups in policy development, [42] so engagement yields mutual benefits.
+It can broaden the government’s support by demonstrating stakeholder participation while pressure groups achieve attention and credibility from the wider community, and leverage to pursue their own policy priorities if the opportunity arises.

 Yet some pressure groups are relegated to the periphery of the policy-making process, despite access to the bureaucracy.
-Access alone is insufficient; without influence, meetings are likely to be held with more junior officials.[45]
-Consequently, pressure groups invest considerable effort and resources to demonstrate that the broader community supports their position, and sustain their argument that their view should be taken into account by policy makers.
-This explains their efforts to develop public opinion which promotes their own policy concerns, and supports their claim to speak for broader sections of the community.[46]
+Access alone is insufficient; without influence, meetings are likely to be held with more junior officials.[43]
+Consequently, pressure groups invest considerable effort and resources to demonstrate that the broader community supports their position, and sustain their argument that their view should be taken into account by policymakers.
+This explains their efforts to develop public opinion which promotes their own policy concerns, and supports their claim to speak for broader sections of the community’.[44]

 Insiders, outsiders, and thresholders